 JACK BUSH "YELLOW MARK" SERIGRAPH, 1971

+During these two decades, Bush also achieved commercial and critical success in New York and was praised and promoted by the esteemed art critic, Clement Greenberg.
 As a result of their interactions, Bush would become friendly with several of the artists affiliated with the color-field movement including Jules Olitski and Kenneth Noland.

-Questions about this artwork?
+Questions about this piece?
 Contact us or call +1.416.704.1720

 From an edition of 100